 - Scan the passage quickly and try to find the main idea and theme on which the comprehension passage is based.

-- Underline the important information of the passage.
+- Underline the important information in the passage.

 - Now, read the question and go back to the unseen passage to find the answer.